Attorney Participation |

 Rule 50-A. A prescribed Trust Accounting Certificate of Compliance form will be sent to each attorney annually by the NH Bar Association with the attorney’s annual dues and court fees assessment.
 The completed Trust Accounting Certificate of Compliance form shall be filed with the NH Supreme Court by delivery to the NH Bar Association by August 1st of each year.
 Failure to file in a timely manner may result in various fines and sanctions.

 IOLTA accounts are established with the Authorization to Financial Institutions form found online or through

 the Bar Foundation.
-Take the form to the bank when opening your account.
-The form authorizes the bank to enroll your new
+Take the form to the financial institution when opening your account.
+The form authorizes the financial institution to enroll your new

 account in the IOLTA Program; to forward earned interest to the Bar Foundation on a monthly basis; and to name the New